louis-young/portfolio/README.md

 ﻿# Portfolio

-A personal portfolio website - built with HTML5, Sass with BEM and ES6+ JavaScript.
+A personal portfolio website - built with HTML5, Sass with BEM, and ES6+ JavaScript.

 ![Portfolio](documentation/portfolio.jpg)